 Report of the Supervisory Board

-In the final quarter of the financial year Salzgitter AG was informed by its shareholder GP Günter Papenburg AG about considerations given – together with TSR Recycling GmbH & Co.
+At the end of the financial year 2024, Salzgitter AG was informed by its shareholder GP Günter Papenburg AG about considerations given – together with TSR Recycling GmbH & Co.
 KG – to submitting a voluntary public takeover offer to Salzgitter AG’s shareholders to purchase their shares.
-That said, the Executive Board set about engaging in discussion with the potential bidders with a view to understanding the economic rationale behind this potential offer.
-At the time when the annual financial statements were being drawn up, the company was unable to make a statement on the basis of the information so far available as to whether a takeover of this kind was in the best interest of the company, its shareholders and employees and other stakeholders of the company.
-In response to the announcement of the voluntary public takeover offer, the Supervisory Board decided to set up a Takeover Committee and to commission its own consultants.
+The Executive Board subsequently set about engaging in discussion with the potential bidders with a view to understanding the economic rationale behind this potential offer.
+In April 2025, the Executive Board brought discussions to an end due to the very different opinions of the Executive Board and the Supervisory Board, on the one hand, and the potential consortium of bidders, on the other, on the current and future value of Salzgitter AG.

 Monitoring and advising the Executive Board in the exercising of its management duties

-In the financial year 2024, the Supervisory Board kept itself continuously apprised of the situation of the Group and the development of business.
+In the financial year 2025, the Supervisory Board kept itself continuously apprised of the situation of the Group and the development of business.
 The Executive Board informed the Supervisory Board by way of detailed written quarterly reports about the Group’s result of operations, the current financial position and the net assets, as well as about developments in the relevant markets, the course of business and the investments in the individual business units.
 The reports also comprised information on the developments and activities in the personnel area as well as detailed estimates on the opportunities and risks over the course of the year.
-Moreover, the Supervisory Board held five meetings to obtain detailed reports on the respective current situation of the Group and the important Group companies, as well as on material business transactions and relevant changes.
+Moreover, in four of its five meetings the Supervisory Board was informed orally in detail on the respective current situation of the Group and the important Group companies, as well as on material business transactions and relevant changes.
 The development of business compared with corporate planning was explained to the Supervisory Board.
 Any deviations from planning were elaborated on and then queried and discussed by the Board.
 Compensatory measures were addressed.
-In addition, the meetings also focused on the status of implementation of the groupwide “Performance 2026” efficiency program.
+In addition, the meetings also focused on the status of implementation of the groupwide P28 efficiency program.
 The Supervisory Board devoted special attention to long-term planning, as well as to the status of the SALCOS® program.
-By using the dashboard regularly provided by the Executive Board, the Supervisory Board was able to track the development of the SALCOS® program in a timely manner and, if necessary, engage in clarifying discussions with the Executive Board at short notice.
+By using the dashboard provided by the Executive Board, the Supervisory Board was able to track the development of the SALCOS® in a timely manner and, if necessary, engage in clarifying discussion with the Executive Board.
 Business transactions requiring the consent of the Supervisory Board were approved by the Board after thorough examination and consultation.
-Furthermore, between meetings, the Chairman of the Supervisory Board was kept regularly informed by the Executive Board Chairman on current topics.
+Furthermore, between meetings, the Chairman of the Supervisory Board and, following Mr. Wente’s withdrawal, his representative was kept regularly informed by the Executive Board Chairman on current topics.

 Focus of the consultations of the Supervisory Board

-With a view to the variable remuneration of Executive Board members, the Supervisory Board used the fixed performance criteria to determine the degree to which targets set had been achieved for the Performance Cash Award 2020 and the annual bonus for 2023.
-Moreover, the Board ratified its report for the Annual General Meeting of Shareholders, the remuneration report and the resolutions to be put forward to the 2024 Annual General Meeting of Shareholders on the individual agenda items.
-Furthermore, the Supervisory Board also consulted on the 2023 non-financial report and, following its own detailed examination, approved the audit findings in the report by the auditor.
-In addition, in view of Mr. Burkhard Becker’s departure from the Executive Board, the Board approved an amendment to the Executive Board’s schedule of responsibilities.
-Finally, the Board adopted the updated remuneration system for the Executive Board, effective January 1, 2024.
+With a view to the variable remuneration of Executive Board members, the Supervisory Board used the fixed performance criteria to determine the degree to which targets set had been achieved for the Performance Cash Award 2021 and the annual bonus for 2024.
+Moreover, the Board ratified its report for the Annual General Meeting of Shareholders, the remuneration report and the resolutions to be put forward to the 2025 Annual General Meeting of Shareholders on the individual agenda items.
+Furthermore, the Supervisory Board also consulted on the 2024 non-financial report and, following its own detailed examination, approved the audit findings in the report by the auditor.
+In addition, among other matters and in view of the reallocation of responsibility for data protection, the Supervisory Board approved an adjustment to the Executive Board’s scheduled responsibilities.
+Finally, the Board informed itself about the strategic vision targeted for the Group’s IT for the year 2028.

 Work of the Committees

-In order to prepare for its consultations and decisions, the Supervisory Board has formed presiding, audit, strategy and sustainability, along with takeover and nomination committees.
+In order to prepare for its consultations and decisions, the Supervisory Board has formed a presiding, an audit, a strategy and sustainability, a nomination, and a takeover committee, which has since been dissolved.

-The members of the Audit Committee held five meetings during the reporting period, the first as a web conference and all other meetings with physical attendance.
-As is customary in February and March, it prepared the audit of the 2023 annual financial statements at company and at Group level by the whole Supervisory Board and in the presence of representatives from the auditor, in particular by way of in-depth consultation on the respective audit reports and the oral report by the representatives of the auditor on the key findings of the audit.
-To this end, the Audit Committee met twice: on February 29 exclusively with representatives of the statutory auditor and again on March 12 with these auditor representatives and the Executive Board.
+The members of the Audit Committee held six meetings during the reporting period, with two of them held as a web conference and all other meetings with physical attendance.
+As is customary in March, it prepared the audit of the 2024 annual financial statements at company and at Group level by the whole Supervisory Board in the presence of representatives from the auditor, in particular by way of in-depth consultation on the respective audit reports and the oral report by the representatives of the auditor on the key findings of the audit.
+To this end, the Audit Committee met twice: on March 10 exclusively with representatives of the statutory auditor and again on March 18 with these auditor representatives and the Executive Board.
 In the context of its audit, the Audit Committee saw no reason to raise objections and recommended that the full Supervisory Board approve the annual financial statements.

-In the same manner, the members of the Audit Committee examined the 2023 non-financial report in preparation and discussed the results of reviewing the remuneration report.
-In addition, the Audit Committee focused on the independence of the statutory auditor and of the auditor of sustainability reporting, in particular the scope of non-audit services provided by the auditor and the quality of the audit.
-The consultations of further meetings of the Audit Committee concerned IT security and IT structures, monitoring the accounting process, as well as the effectiveness of the accounting-related and non-accounting-related internal control system, the risk management system, and the internal audit system.
-In addition, the Audit Committee had itself involved in detail regarding the Group's compliance management system (including tax compliance), as well as the status of using the company’s financing instruments.
-The Audit Committee also dealt with preparing the proposal of the Supervisory Board for the appointing of the statutory auditor for the financial year 2024 by the Annual General Meeting of Shareholders, the assignment of the audit engagement, and agreeing the fees with the statutory auditor (including sustainability reporting) and the stage reached in preparing sustainability reporting.
+In the same manner, the members of the Audit Committee examined the 2024 non-financial report in preparation and discussed the results of reviewing the remuneration report.
+In addition, the Audit Committee focused on the independence of the statutory auditor and on the auditor of sustainability reporting, in particular the scope of non-audit services provided by the auditor and the quality of the audit.
+The consultations of further meetings of the Audit Committee concerned IT security and IT structures, monitoring the accounting process, as well as the effectiveness of the (accounting-related and non-accounting-related) internal control system, the risk management system, the internal audit system, and the issuance of an exchangeable bond.
+In addition, the Audit Committee had itself informed in detail about the Group's compliance management system and compliance measures (including data protection compliance), as well as the status of using the company’s financing instruments.
+The Audit Committee also dealt with preparing the proposal of the Supervisory Board for the appointing of the statutory auditor for the financial year 2025 by the Annual General Meeting of Shareholders, the assignment of the audit engagement, and agreeing the fees with the statutory auditor (including sustainability reporting) and the stage reached in preparing sustainability reporting.
 The quarterly financial reporting of the Group was discussed in detail with the Executive Board before publication.
 The Chairman of the Audit Committee also maintained regular dialog with the statutory auditor between meetings.

-In March 2025, following a detailed preliminary review, the Audit Committee recommended that the full Supervisory Board approve the 2024 annual financial statements at company and at Group level.
-The committee’s preliminary review of the 2024 non-financial report did not give rise to any objections either.
+In March 2026, following a detailed preliminary review, the Audit Committee recommended that the full Supervisory Board approve the 2025 annual financial statements at company and at Group level.
+The committee’s preliminary review of the 2025 sustainability statement did not give rise to any objections either.

-The Takeover Committee formed by the Supervisory Board on December 5, 2024, met twice in the form of a web conference in 2024.
-During these meetings, the Board dealt with a possible public voluntary takeover offer by GP Günter Papenburg Aktiengesellschaft and TSR Recycling GmbH & Co.
-KG to buy the shares in the company, in particular with mandating its own consultants, and the implications of a possible takeover for the company and its stakeholders, as well as the respective status of the activities.
+The Takeover Committee dissolved by the Supervisory Board on December 4, 2025, met ten times in the form of a web conference in 2025.
+During these meetings, the Committee dealt with a possible public voluntary takeover offer by GP Günter Papenburg Aktiengesellschaft and TSR Recycling GmbH & Co.
+KG to buy the shares in the company, in particular with the valuation of the indicative offer prices, and the implications of a possible takeover for the company and its stakeholders, as well as the respective status of the activities.

 Dealing with sustainability topics

-A recurring, key topic addressed by the Supervisory Board in its work concerns sustainability issues.
-The Executive Board regularly reports on general developments of significance and progress in the area of sustainability, since May 2024 at each regular meeting of the Supervisory Board.
+A recurring key topic addressed by the Supervisory Board in its work concerns sustainability issues.
+At each regular Supervisory Board meeting, the Executive Board reported on generally significant developments and progress made by the Salzgitter Group in the field of sustainability.
 Regarding these sustainability issues, the SALCOS® program that is geared to the company’s virtually climateneutral steel production forms the centerpiece of this work.
-Including the requisite preliminary discussions by the Presiding Committee, the SALCOS® program was a fixed item on the agenda of each regular Supervisory Board meeting, while also the focus of an extraordinary full Board meeting and a central topic of the Strategy and Sustainability Committee’s meeting.
+While the program is also a fixed item on the agenda of each regular meeting of the Supervisory Board, including the relevant preliminary discussions in the Presiding Committee, it was also the topic of a meeting held by the Strategy and Sustainability Committee.
 Deliberations in the committees were then reported on in the next full Supervisory Board meeting.
-The head of the Steel Production Business Unit who also bears responsibility for the program as General Manager of Salzgitter Flachstahl GmbH also participated in the Board meetings.
+The head of the Steel Production Business Unit who also bears responsibility for the program as General Manager of Salzgitter Flachstahl GmbH also participated in the Board meetings held in May, September and December.

-In determining the variable remuneration of the Executive Board members, the Supervisory Board also agreed non-financial targets with the members of the Executive Board in 2023 for 2024 and in 2024 for 2025.
-These non-financial targets are mainly attributable to the area of sustainability (managing demographic change, reducing the number of accidents, increasing the proportion of women in management positions, securing the supply of green electricity).
+In determining the variable remuneration of the Executive Board members, the Supervisory Board also agreed with Executive Board members on non-financial targets in 2024 for 2025 mainly ,and in 2025 for 2026 exclusively, which are related to sustainability (reducing the number of accidents, increasing the proportion of women in management positions, establishing regular and structured employee discussions, developing and implementing an idea management system).

-The compliance management system and investigated compliance activities are regularly debated at the Supervisory Board plenum’s autumn meeting, prepared beforehand by the Audit Committee’s in-depth deliberations on this topic.
-The head of the Group’s Legal Department generally reports to the full Supervisory Board and the head of the Group’s Compliance Management to the Audit Committee.
+The compliance management system and investigated compliance activities are regularly debated at the Supervisory Board plenum’s meeting preceding the Annual General Meeting of Shareholders, prepared beforehand by the Audit Committee’s in-depth deliberations on this topic.
+The head of the Group’s Legal Department reports to the full Supervisory Board and the head of the Group’s Compliance Management to the Audit Committee.

 At Executive Board level, the topic of sustainability is largely the remit of the Chief Executive Officer in his role as Chairman, with the responsibility for matters affecting the employees resting with the Chief Personnel Officer.